sphinx-doc/sphinx/doc/usage/configuration.rst

 The :term:`configuration directory` must contain a file named :file:`conf.py`.
-This file (containing Python code) is called the "build configuration file" and contains (almost) all configuration needed to customise Sphinx input and output behaviour.
+This file (containing Python code) is called the "build configuration file" and contains (almost) all configuration needed to customize Sphinx input and output behavior.

 An optional file `docutils.conf`_ can be added to the configuration directory to adjust `Docutils`_ configuration if not otherwise overridden or